Home

 • A teacher lacking adequate knowledge will be unprepared to share the deep and broad scope of teachings, to utilize and adapt the broad and deep teachings that are needed to effectively meet the variety of student needs.

-Although our growth as yogis and teachers usually happens in non-linear, organic and circular ways, we come to realize that practice and knowledge are most effectively approached methodically.
+Although growth as a yogi and teacher usually happens in ways that are non-linear and organic, we find that practice and knowledge are most effectively approached methodically.
 One of the reasons why a teacher training can be so transformative is because it inspires disciplined and methodical practice and knowledge acquisition.

 The primary reason for distinguishing knowledge acquisition from practice is this: